omachowda/MessengerAnalysis/README.md

 Leverages R and ggplot2 to visualize trends over time by month, weekday, and hour.
 Also includes most common word analysis, and aggregation of some interesting statistics.

-Currently functional for private messaages and group chats.
+Currently functional for private messages and group chats.

 ## Dowload Your Data